spread-ai/docs-comments/docs/module-3/understanding-graphql-mutations.md

 description: Understanding how to make chjanges to a GraphQL schema.
 ---

-In Module 2 we covered findig data, but the reverse is also possible: we can write data to the Engineering Intelligence Graph.
+In [Module 2](../module-2/querying-spread.md#finding-the-query) we covered finding data, but the reverse is also possible: we can write data to the Engineering Intelligence Graph.
 To write data to a GraphQL database we use _mutations_ in the similar way to a `PUT` or `PATCH` request in a REST API.

 A GraphQL mutation contains the following: